yrro/certmonger-exporter/README.md

 1. It should run on RHEL 8 (which ships Python 3.6)
 2. It should not require any dependencies outside of RHEL or EPEL
 3. It should consist of a single file
-4. While only the root user may query certmonger, the network-facing part of the exporter should run as a non-privileged user
+4. The network-facing part of the exporter must not run as root